saalimkhan18/widgets/README.md

 # Moving Eyes on Mouse Movement
 Tracking of mouse movement to move eyes of the smiley made in HTML & CSS with JS

+# CSS Animated Loader
+Animated loader component made in HTML and CSS

+# Hidden Search Bar
+Hidden search bar which reveals on click on maginfying glass and gets closed on clicking on cross - made with HTML, CSS & JS